thatfiredev/firebase-compose/README.md

-# FirebaseCompose
+# Firebase Compose

-FirebaseCompose is an Open Source library for Android that allows you to quickly connect a Jetpack Compose app to [Firebase](https://firebase.google.com) APIs.
+Firebase Compose is an Open Source library for Android that allows you to quickly connect a Jetpack Compose app to [Firebase](https://firebase.google.com) APIs.

 ## Table of contents